OBDS-Training/OBDS_Precourse_Setup/README.md

-# Welcome to the OBDS_Overview repository
+# Welcome to the OBDS Overview repository

-This repository documents instructions and links to various materials for the setup of participants to the OBDS training programme, prior to the course.
+This repository provides instructions for the setup of your laptop for the participants to the OBDS training programme, prior to the course.

 ## Pre-course setup instructions